 The time set aside on these days is for enrolling new families and brief problem solving of any student schedules missing key components or core classes.
-They are not academic advising or 4-year planning appointments.
 There should be very few schedule changes necessary as students request the courses they wish to take as electives and toward graduation.

 Schedule changes at the beginning of the year will be made for these specific reasons:

 - Academic misplacement: Student is placed in the wrong level of class (honors/accelerated/AP vs. regular pace) or placed in a class without meeting the prerequisite (placed in chemistry without passing biology first).

 - Program change: Student has been accepted into an academic program or are no longer enrolled in a specific program of study (examples: Eastland/Fairfield, Mosaic, Zoo School, College Credit Plus).

 - Missing an academic class: Student is missing a core class such as English, history, math, or science.